NASWA-OpenUI/Open-UI-Framework/Contribution Guidelines/How to Submit Feedback.md

  <img src="./media/Image6.jpg" style="width:6.5in;height:3.60139in"
   alt="A screenshot of a computer Description automatically generated" />

+Figure 5: Issue Confirmation Screen

 - This confirms that your issue has been successfully opened.
-If it’s informational and no further action is needed at this stage, no additional steps are required.
+It is informational and no further action is needed at this stage.

-Figure 5: Issue Confirmation Screen

 - You will also receive a confirmation email with a link to review the issue and add further comments throughout the resolution process.